Students of the minor Islam: Religion and Society, who have successfully completed the propedeutic exam of an (Academic) Bachelor programme.

 Seminar Midden-Oosten 1 (for BA Midden-Oostenstudies students)

 No previous background in Arabic or Islamic studies is required for this course.
-A basis working knowledge of Islam is recommended.
+A basic working knowledge of Islam is recommended.

 Sharia, or Islamic law, is a term that stokes fear in people’s minds.
 But what do we actually mean when we talk about the sharia?
 Both Muslims and non-Muslims tend to give widely different meanings to this term.
 Like other existing legal systems, the sharia has its own processes of developing and identifying religious and legal norms.
 Moreover, since the 19th century, traditional Islamic law as jurists’ law has been transformed considerably.
 This course introduces Bachelor students to Islamic law by offering them a firm understanding in the broad range of views on “living according to God’s Will” that Muslims have developed over the course of more than 1400 years in different parts of the world.